jimacoff/OFN-User-Guide---Master/advanced-features/subscriptions/subscriptions-configuration.md

 Before you can setup a subscription order for a customer they need to be added to your Customers list.
 See here for instructions for maintaining your [Customers list](../shop-setup/customers.md).

-**After you've added your customers to your customer list email them** and ask them to sign up for an account on OFN.
+**After you've added your customers to your customer list email them** and ask them to sign up for an account on Abukem.
 Instructions for doing this can be found [here](subscriptions-the-customers-perspective.md#signing-up-to-ofn).
 If you plan to bill customers using Stripe, you need to also request that they [save their credit card details and authorise your shop to charge their card](subscriptions-the-customers-perspective.md#saving-credit-cards-and-authourising-charges).

-You can add customers to your Customer list before or after they've signed up for an account with OFN.
+You can add customers to your Customer list before or after they've signed up for an account with Abukem.
 However, note that before a subscription order can be successfully setup the customer must signup with OFN and confirm their email.

 Also, if you want to use Stripe to take credit card payment from subscribers, you must add them to your customer list before they can grant your shop permission to bill their credit card.

-Thus we suggest the following process: a\) contact your customers to get their required information b\) add them to your customer list c\) email them and ask them to signup to OFN \(and grant you permission to bill their card, if your shop will use Stripe\) and then d\) [you create their subscription](subscriptions-creating-and-managing-orders.md#6-create-subscriptions).
+Thus we suggest the following process: a\) contact your customers to get their required information b\) add them to your customer list c\) email them and ask them to signup to Abukem \(and grant you permission to bill their card, if your shop will use Stripe\) and then d\) [you create their subscription](subscriptions-creating-and-managing-orders.md#6-create-subscriptions).

 ## 5\) Schedules

 {% hint style="info" %}
-If you are new to OFN we encourage you to get familiar with setting up [order cycles](../order-cycles/) before setting up schedules.
+If you are new to Abukem we encourage you to get familiar with setting up [order cycles](../order-cycles/) before setting up schedules.
 {% endhint %}

 ### About Schedules